Ib Kamara: Fashion

 Kamara's approach is based upon gender identity, fluidity and exploration, queerness and also upon Blackness and African identity and beauty.
 He attributes his early studies of science with helping him develop his focus and attention to detail.
-While he originally thought he might become a designer, Kamara became an assistant to the stylist Barry Kamen which established his career as a stylist.
+While he originally thought he might become a designer, Kamara became an assistant to the stylist Barry Kamen which established his early career as a stylist.
 His inspirations include the composer Hans Zimmer, the film director Quentin Tarantino and the American fashion journalist Diana Vreeland, who Kamara admires for their ability to create instantly identifiable worlds.

 Kamara was first noticed in 2016 when he curated an exhibition in London titled "2026" which focused upon Black African masculinity.
 The models, recruited off the street of Soweto, dressed in outfits made using second-hand clothing, and photographed by Kristin-Lee Moolman, helped Kamara address and challenge conventional ideas of race, gender and sexuality in fashion while also aiming to suggest what menswear would look like a decade later.
 The exhibition was shown at Somerset House, which led to him being introduced by Jamie Morgan to Robbie Spencer of Dazed who gave Kamara his first fashion editorial.

-As a stylist, Kamara was popular with the late Virgil Abloh of Louis Vuitton menswear and Off-White, and also styled catwalks and advertising for Riccardo Tisci of Burberry and Erdem.
-Other clients include Stella McCartney, Dior, Kenneth Ize and Lorenzo Serafini.
+As a stylist, Kamara was popular with the late Virgil Abloh of Louis Vuitton menswear and Off-White, and also styled catwalks and advertising campaigns for Riccardo Tisci of Burberry and Erdem.
+Other clients include Chanel, Stella McCartney, Dior, Kenneth Ize and Lorenzo Serafini.
 Comme des Garçons invited him to design hats for their show, and H&M signed him up to direct their first circularly-designed (zero-waste) collection.
 He worked with Rihanna, both for her label Fenty, and as her personal stylist when she was featured on the cover of Dazed.
 Abloh described Kamara as a prime example of how "diversity can bring out the best of the fashion industry".
 For his work as a stylist, Kamara was awarded the Isabella Blow Award by the British Fashion Council on 29 November 2021.
 Following the passing of Virgil Abloh, Kamara was appointed Art & Image Director for Off-White on 30 April 2022.

 In 2021, Iain R. Webb was asked by the Fashion Museum, Bath to choose garments representing 2020 for their Dress of the Year collection.
 Among the outfits he chose to represent 2020 was a unique dress called "A Dress of Hope", designed by Dazed's art director, Gareth Wrighton and styled by Kamara out of vintage table-linens and doilies collected by Webb.